 Will it be noisy and dusty during the construction period?

 Yes, it is inevitable to have noise and dust during the renovation period, especially during the construction of the internal lift.
 All lecture theatres and classrooms on G/F of the Main Building will also be affected by noise.
 However, we target to complete the “noisiest” part of the project at the beginning of the construction work, that is, from mid-December 2020 to the New Year break.
-It is hoped that this arrangement can minimize the impact to our users.
-Also, we will enforce mitigate measures to reduce the noise and dust during the construction period as far as possible.
+It is hoped that this arrangement can minimize the impact on our users.
+Also, we will enforce mitigation measures to reduce the noise and dust during the construction period as far as possible.

 Will I be able to check out books?